Skip to content

 • Empty and replace wastebasket

-SOP example #3
+SOP example #3: Landscaping

-Landscaping and lawn care businesses can use SOPs for everything from mowing and trimming to laying sod and installing drainage systems.
-Here’s an example of an SOP that a lawn care service business could use for mowing a client’s lawn:
+Landscaping and lawn care businesses use SOPs for everything from mowing and trimming to laying sod and installing drainage systems.

 • Put on safety equipment: steel-toed boots, gloves, earmuffs, long pants, safety glasses